bw856/Graphwrite/README.md

 # Graphwrite
-A program that visualizes and teaches users the basics of linear functions.
+A GUI-interactive program that visualizes and teaches users the basics of linear functions.
 Created using Java in Netbeans IDE 8.0